Caregiving Statistics: What They Reveal About Mobility and Aging in Place

 The amount of time caregivers dedicate to providing care can vary significantly depending on the needs of the care recipients and the intensity of caregiving required.
 Here are some insights and statistics related to the time spent on caregiving:

-- One in three caregivers provides care for 21 or more hours per week, while 21% consider caregiving full-time, requiring 41 or more hours per week (2020).
+- Just over one in three caregivers (35%) provides care for 21 or more hours per week, while 24% consider caregiving full-time, requiring 41 or more hours per week (2025).

 - Duration of caregiving influences the time spent.
 Caregivers providing care for less than one year spend 22.9 hours per week, those in the 1-4 year range spend 20.9 hours, while those with 5+ years of experience dedicate 27.5 hours per week on average (2020).